Play Date Etiquette 101

 Time Frame?
 Whatever’s decided between the organizing adults; always best if planned around naptime.

 Snack?
 Parents should plan to bring a snack for their child that they know their little one likes.
 Your host may serve something that you can offer your baby/toddler, as well.
+As an allergy mom, Veronika Paluch notes her appreciation for parents who ask about food allergies before hosting — “Even the smallest bit of an allergen (like a sticky peanut butter covered hand on a toy block!) can be really dangerous for a young child with food allergies”.

 Time Frame?
 1.5 to 2 hours

 Stay or go?
-During the early elementary years, it may or may not be appropriate for a parent to stay; it’s very important to address this up front with a simple, “Would you like me to stay, or just drop off?”
+During the early elementary years, it may or may not be appropriate for a parent to stay.
+Therefore, it’s very important to address this up front with a simple, “Would you like me to stay, or just drop off?”
 After the fourth grade, it is safe to assume that an invitation means it’s just for your child and you do not need to stay during playtime.

 Time Frame?
 Play dates at this age (especially from the fourth through sixth grades) can be anywhere from two to 18 hours with sleepovers.
 Regarding check-ins: You know your child and their responsibility level.
 You can ask your child to check in if they have a cellphone, or ask the other parent to check in with you at a convenient time.